seanredmond/heniautos/guide/festival-calendar-basics.md

     BCE 424/423   | Thargēliṓn            | BCE 0423-May-08 |   30
     BCE 424/423   | Skirophoriṓn          | BCE 0423-Jun-07 |   29

-Any of these options is adequate for saying the that the City Dionysia took place, and Aristophanes' _Clouds_ was staged for the first time _around_ March 21-27, 423 BCE.
+Any of these options is adequate for saying the that the City Dionysia took place and Aristophanes' _Clouds_ was staged for the first time _around_ March 21-27, 423 BCE.
 The choice of rule can, however, have a large impact on intercalations if the generated calendar when a new moon is very close to the solstice.

 ## Heniautos and Intercalations